-During their senior year, a sociology major is required to participate in the departmental assessment program as partial fulfillment of the sociology major.

-Students intending to do graduate work in sociology are urged to take MAT216, Advanced Statistical Methods and SOC341x, Philosophy of Social Science.
+- During their senior year, a sociology major is required to participate in the departmental assessment program as partial fulfillment of the sociology major. - Students intending to do graduate work in sociology are urged to take MAT216, Advanced Statistical Methods and SOC341x, Philosophy of Social Science. - PSY214x cannot double count for both a sociology elective course and the cognate requirement.